 I know what you’re thinking.. what do you mean go with a tankless water heater and save money?
 Are tankless water heater installations more expensive?
 Those are valid questions.
 Let me answer them for you.
 A tankless water heater is more expensive in some aspects.
 The initial up front cost for a tankless water heater installation is about twice or even three times as expensive as a traditional storage tank water heater like the one pictured above.

-Tip Three: Check Your Plumber’s Website for Discounts and Coupons
+Tip two: Check Your Plumber’s Website for Discounts and Coupons

 Lots of times customers can easily miss readily available discounts and coupons.
 Many companies want you to mention their ad , discount or coupons when scheduling your appointment.
 Most places usually have a section on their website dedicated to these things and you can easily save between $50 and $200!
 Combined with the other tips we have provided, your savings potential is nothing to turn a nose up at.